A biological definition of language

 In any case, these considerations are consistent with the general Machiavellian intentions of primate social life, which are known to correlate to the size of the neocortex (Byrne & Corp, 2004).
 They are also consistent with the focus on proximate mechanisms that is required for the biological study of human cultural evolution (Kolodny, Feldman, & Creanza, 2018), while, at the same time, avoiding sociocentric assumptions of cooperative cognitive processes, such as the systematic making of tools, which more likely result from a pre-existing ability for language.

-Language is difficult to define because it is intrinsic to our lives, consciousness, and existence.
-We tend to see reality and communication through the sociocentric lense of our linguistic minds, so language appears to be about cognition and/or society.
-Yet as the broad perspective of biology suggests, language is about behaviour.
+We tend to think that we know what language is because it is intrinsic to our lives and societies.
+To those who study it, language may appear mysterious instead, as we struggle with the linguistic nature of our minds.
+Yet as the broad perspective of biology suggests, language does not begin with society or mind, but with behaviour.
 In the continuum of evolution, there are no major differences in the intentional or purposeful behaviour of organisms (Darwin, 1859).
 Most animals intend to change the behaviour of others through signals to the extent that this helps them survive and/or reproduce.
 Some may do it by affecting the beliefs of others (Crockford et al., 2017).
 However, only human animals intend to make the behaviour of other animals conform to our signalled beliefs.
 Therefore, language can be defined as a prescriptive signalling system, one that directs conspecifics primarily.
 This system can be regarded as an evolutionary transition because it generates those beliefs, information that can be inherited and manipulated in the manner of tokens (Maynard Smith & Szathmáry, 1997).
 On this scale, it is not important if its complexity appeared only after several million years, together with an explosion of meanings and cultures.
 What matters is when this mechanism for the transmission and storage of useful and useless information, the source of our humanity, was in place.

 Allen, N. J., Callan, H., Dunbar, R., & James, W. (2011).
 Early human kinship: From sex to social reproduction.
 Malden, MA: Blackwell.